Abstract: Hiring founding members as a bootstrapped or pre-seed founder

 Only hire early-career candidates if:

-1. They show exceptionally high learning velocity and ownership mentality
+1. They show exceptional learning velocity and ownership mentality

-3. You have bandwidth to invest heavily in their development (2-4 hours daily initially)
+3. You have bandwidth to invest 1-2 hours daily initially

 5. You’re willing to fire fast if growth plateaus